InsideClimateNews/2025-08-chicago-lead-service-lines/README.md

 ### Contains the following R scripts and Jupyter notebooks:

-`acs.R` This pulls socioeconomic and race/ethnicity data from the 2023 5-year American Community Survey (ACS) for Census tracts in Chicago.
+`acs.R` This pulls socioeconomic and race/ethnicity data from the 2023 5-year American Community Survey (ACS) for Census tracts in the Chicago area.

 `process_addresses.R` This parses addresses from the 2025 Chicago water service line inventory from the file `2025_inventory.xlsx` in the `data` folder, then geocodes and associates each address with the corresponding Census tract.
 (Note, the pipeline also involved inspection and editing of results in [OpenRefine](https://openrefine.org/) and QGIS, spatial joins conducted in [QGIS](https://qgis.org/), plus some manual geocoding, so is not fully reproducible from this code.)